by Richard Hiscocks | Mar 4, 2019 | 1778, American Revolutionary War 1776-1783

 by Richard Hiscocks | Jun 4, 2016 | 1778, American Revolutionary War 1776-1783

-Having departed New York waters on 22 July following his decision not to run the risk of challenging Vice-Admiral Lord Howe?s defensive position off Sandy Hook, Vice-Admiral the Comte d?Estaing had initially sailed his Toulon fleet of twelve sail of the line...
+The Relief of Rhode Island – August 1778 Having departed New York waters on 22 July following his decision not to run the risk of challenging Vice-Admiral Lord Howe’s defensive position off Sandy Hook, Vice-Admiral the Comte d’Estaing had...

 by Richard Hiscocks | Jun 26, 2016 | 1778, American Revolutionary War 1776-1783